kisorniru/API-Base-Project/docs/early-planning-2023.md

 ## Year-end polish

 The notes now point toward a small DRF starter instead of a vague API idea, which is enough direction for a proper rebuild.

+## Initial planning wrap-up

+The planning phase is complete enough to move into Django project setup, response helpers, auth examples, and tests next.